candre97/TurtleBot-OLSRd-Configuration-Tutorial/README.md

 	sudo apt-get update
 	sudo apt-get install olsrd

 resource: https://www.raspberrypi.org/forums/viewtopic.php?t=103550

-Step 4: Figure out the name of your WiFi interface related to your USB WiFi dongle. to do this you can run this command with the WiFi dongle disconnected: iwconfig
+Step 4: Figure out the name of your WiFi interface related to your USB WiFi dongle. to do this you can run this command with the WiFi dongle disconnected:

+	iwconfig

 On my RPi 3B+, the only wireless interface available was wlan0

-After plugging in the WiFi dongle, run the command iwconfig
+After plugging in the WiFi dongle, run the command

+	iwconfig

 On my RPi 3B+, a new wireless interface showed up: wlan1.
 This is what I used in all of my configuration files

-If your USB dongle wireless interface is not wlan1, you will need to edit basically all of the files that I have attached here.
+NOTE: If your USB dongle wireless interface is not wlan1, you will need to edit basically all of the files that I have attached here.
 Just replace wlan1 with the name of your wireless interface.

 Step 5: Copy the Shell Scripts onto your Raspberry Pi You can do this using scp, an scp helper like FileZilla, or by creating the files and copy pasting my files into your RPi.

 	*** the most important file to copy over is /etc/rc.local *** The lines added in this file will restart your network manager, allowing you to connect to your pi via your home wifi network on boot.

 Next you can copy over the shell scripts.
-I have mine in /Documents/shell_scripts Just move the entire directory over to Documents, or wherever you want them -- in the shell script config_ad_hoc.sh, make sure to give each device a unique IP address in the same subnet
+I have mine in /Documents/shell_scripts Just move the entire directory over to Documents, or wherever you want them

+	-- in the shell script config_ad_hoc.sh, make sure to give each device a unique IP address in the same subnet

 edit the /etc/olsrd/olsrd.conf file provided.
 I attached mine, but yours could be different depending on the subnet or IP addresses you want to use.
-I indicated in comments in this file where I made changes and instructions on what changes you might have to make. you can search in the provided file for "EDIT MADE HERE" I tried to make every edit to the file easy to find.
+I indicated in comments in this file where I made changes and instructions on what changes you might have to make.

+	you can search in the provided file for "EDIT MADE HERE"

+I tried to make every edit to the file easy to find.

 Step 6: Make the shell scripts executable